Real Christmas Trees Buying Guide

 Noble Fir

-Noble fir trees have a blue-gray with silver appearance and a pyramidal shape with upturned needles.
+Noble fir trees are blue-grey with silver in color and have a pyramidal shape with upturned needles.

 - 1-inch needles